bitfinexcom/bfx-pay-woocommerce/README.md

 ## Test Locally
 1. Run `composer install`.
-2. Create a zip archive from the project directory by excluding .git directory only.
+2. Create a zip archive by running `make build`.
 3. Follow steps 2-5 from [How to install](#how-to-install) on github section.